SandroEph/SandroEph/README.md

 ### Sandro Ephrem

 <li> 🎓 I graduated with an MSc. in Software Engineering from USJ-ESIB in June 2021</li>
 <li> 👩🏻‍💻 I have 4 years of hands-on work experience with healthtech startups, mainly in machine learning and data visualisation.
-I am proficient in data analytics, machine learning and big data concepts and currently learning about cloud technologies.
+I am proficient in data analytics, machine learning, data visualisation and big data concepts and currently learning about cloud technologies.
 I have mainly worked in the medical insurance and diabetes space in healthtech startups.</li>
 <br>

-I'm also interested in prehospital medecine, cryptography, finance and data security and privacy.
+I'm interested in health technology, finance, cryptography and data security and privacy.

 <h3 align="left">My main toolbox:</h3>
 <i>💡 Hover to see the tool name</i>